neiltron/node-pulsesensor/README.md

 # node-pulsesensor
-A browser front-end for an arduino [pulse sensor](http://pulsesensor.com/)
+A browser front-end for an arduino [pulse sensor](http://pulsesensor.com/) using johnny-five, express, socket.io, and flot.

 ## Usage